 Ragdoll cats are one of the largest domestic breeds of cat.
 Their size is a notable feature of these beautiful animals.
 They are big, powerfully built, and heavy, cats, with the largest Ragdoll cat, perhaps weighing up to 25 pounds.

-The average Ragdoll cat weighs anywhere from 10 to 20 pounds by the time they fully mature at around four years old.
+Your Ragdoll cat weighs anywhere from 10 to 20 pounds by the time they fully mature at around four years old.
 The females are usually at the lighter end of the spectrum ranging from 10 to 15 pounds, and the males tend to be on the heavier end weighing from 15 to 20 pounds.

-Ragdoll Cat Colors And Coats
+Colors And Coats

-Ragdoll cats have startling blue eyes and a medium length coat.
 Their fur is silky and soft, made up of guard hairs that are often described as feeling like rabbit fur.
 The lack of an undercoat gives them a very fluffy appearance.
 They also have a distinctive ruff of fluff around their neck.

 You can help to care for your Ragdoll cat by paying attention to the cleanliness of their litter box.
 Removing the waste immediately after they have produced it will reduce the chances of it catching in their coat.